Charliemowood/atom-guide/README.md

 ### Open a file in Atom

+It is relatively simple to open a simple a file in Atom.

+You need to find the file you want to open.
+It can be any file in your filesystem, for instance a file in *Desktop* or *Documents*.

+* Right click on the file you want to open.
+* Select from the dropdown *Open with* or *Open with Other Application* depending on your system.
+* A new window will open.
+Click on the Atom icon.

+You will now have the file you have selected open in Atom.

 ### Edit a file in Atom

+Once a file is open, the cursor will be focussed inside the file you have selected.
+You can then modify the file as you would like by inputing text.

 ### Save a file in Atom

+There are two ways to save a file in Atom.

+*Classic Way*
+* Navigate to *File*.
+* Select *Save* from the dropdown.

+*Using Shortcuts*

+To save you can use a keyboard shortcut.
+* In **MacOS**: Cmd+s
+* In **Other Systems**: Ctrl+s

 # Opening Folders as Projects, and Editing Files within Projects